leonardostefanello/leonardostefanello/README.md

 • I'm studying to become a _**Fullstack Developer**_, I am most interested in the _Frontend_.
 The idea of becoming Fullstack came about not only because I love programming, but also because I think it's important to have a general knowledge. 🐶

 - 🔭 &nbsp; Looking for a job;
-- 🌱 &nbsp; Studying **System Analysis and Development** at Unisul _(Brazil)_;
+- 🌱 &nbsp; Graduated in **System Analysis and Development** at University of Southern Santa Catarina _(UNISUL, Brazil)_;
 - 🔧 &nbsp; Most of my projects and tests that I do are available at [Repositories](https://github.com/leonardostefanello?tab=repositories);
-- 🎮 &nbsp; When I'm free I like to play with friends but also to keep improving my knowledge, programming is not just a job for me, but a passion;
+- 🎮 &nbsp; When I'm free I like to play with friends and even so I continue to improve my knowledge by developing mods/scripts for games and also having fun as a 3D artist, programming is not just a job for me, but a passion;
 </br>